Alden Knipe

 Alden Arthur Knipe (June 1870 – May 22, 1950) was an American football player and coach.
 He served as the sixth head football coach at the University of Iowa, serving from 1898 to 1902 and compiling a record of 30–11–4.
 Knipe was also the first head baseball coach at Iowa, coaching two seasons from 1900 to 1901 and tallying a mark 25–8.
 Knipe played college football at the University of Pennsylvania.
-After retiring from coaching, authored numerous books for children.
+After retiring from coaching, he authored numerous books for children.

 Playing career

 Knipe was one of the great football players of the nineteenth century.
 He played at the University of Pennsylvania for the legendary George Washington Woodruff.
 In 1893, Knipe scored a touchdown for the Penn Quakers in a game against a Walter Camp-coached Yale team.
 It was the first points Yale had surrendered since 1890, a span of 35 consecutive games.
 Some sources attribute the famous touchdown to fellow Penn halfback Winchester Osgood, not Knipe.

 In 1894, Knipe was the team captain for the Quakers, leading Penn to a perfect 12–0 record.
 For his efforts, Knipe, a halfback and quarterback, was named as a first team All-American that season.
 The 1894 Penn squad featured a very talented backfield that consisted of Carl S. Williams at quarterback, George H. Brooke at fullback and Winchester Osgood and Knipe at halfback.
 Both Osgood and Brooke were also named first team All-American that year.
 Woodruff later called Knipe "the greatest player I ever coached."